 “His Majesty’s hope that the blessings of good health and prosperity may attend you during the remainder of your days.”

 Originally, congratulatory messages were sent as telegrams by the Royal Mail’s Inland Telegram Service.
 Messages were renamed Royal Court Telegrams, probably in the early 1940s, and a Royal Crest was added to the top of the page.

-When the Post Office introduced the Special Greetings Telegram (a colourful letter template onto which the telegram was written or printed) The Queen agreed that the birthday telegrams should be sent out in this format to add to the sense of occasion.
+When the Post Office introduced the Special Greetings Telegram (a colourful letter template onto which the telegram was written or printed) The late Queen Elizabeth II agreed that the birthday telegrams should be sent out in this format to add to the sense of occasion.
 These special templates changed design over the years, reflecting the developing tastes and fashions of the times.

 The telegram service was discontinued in 1982 and was replaced by a telemessage – a combination of telegram and letter – sent by British Telecom.

 The Royal Household took the opportunity presented by the changed format to create a special card in which the telemessage would be inserted.
 A design showing the Royal Coat of Arms on the front and a picture of a Royal Mail Coach inside, indicating the nature and the provenance of the message, was approved by The late Queen Elizabeth II.
 The messages have been sent out in cards ever since.

 The cover image is changed every five years to ensure that it looks as fresh and up-to-date as possible, and so that those who are lucky enough to receive multiple cards are not sent duplicates.
 Previous designs have shown Royal residences and images of The late Queen Elizabeth II.